HOW TO SUBSCRIBE TO A PODCAST: Helpful Tips for the new listener!

-The Bittersweet Life began four years ago in Rome, when two childhood friends from Seattle reconnected in Italy and decided to explore the highs and lows of the expat experience.
+The Bittersweet Life began over five years ago in Rome, when two childhood friends from Seattle reconnected in Italy and decided to explore the highs and lows of the expat experience.
 Over the years, the show has grown into a much larger examination of life, inspiring a worldwide community of seekers to consider a less-than-ordinary path for themselves.

 The hosts have two very different perspectives on the bitter-dolce-vita.
 Host Katy Sewall lived for a year in Rome, choosing (with great difficulty) to leave a successful Public Radio career to move abroad.
 She has continued her search for wonder and belonging since moving back to the States while continually struggling with repatriation.
 Host Tiffany Parks moved to Rome over a decade ago with a determination to stay and make it work no matter what.
 Through the years, she overcame loneliness, joblessness, and illegality becoming both an Italian citizen and a mother during the course of the show.
 Tiffany regularly shares her deep knowledge of Roman history and art too, transforming many episodes into a miniature trips to the eternal city.